hschhhwwwo0o/yamu/README.md

 > _«When building interactive applications, as with other programs, modularity of components has enormous benefits.
 Isolating functional units from each other as much as possible makes it easier for the application designer to understand and modify each particular unit, without having to know everything about the other units._
 >
 > _Model-View-Controller metaphor and its application structuring paradigm for thinking about (and implementing) interactive application components was developed.
 Models are those components of the system application that actually do the work (simulation of the application domain).
 They are kept quite distinct from views, which display aspects of the models.
-Controllers are used to send messages to the model, and provide the interface between the model with its associated views»_
+Controllers are used to send messages to the model, and provide the interface between the model with its associated views»_.
 >
 > <ins>«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope</ins>